Ongoing support

 The difference

-Without dependency monitoring
+Without dependency tracking

 Left to manage on your own